Jagits/hello-world/README.md

 # hello-world
-My ideas about how make it a better world
+My ideas about how to make it a better world